saanvisood/saanvisood/README.md

 I'm interested in software engineering, specifically quantitative development.

-Currently working on:
+I'm currently working on:
-- Building APIs using JavaScript and Node.js
+- Building APIs using JavaScript and NodeJS
-- Learning how to code in C
+- Learning how to code in C and Rust